 Acne’s Underlying Causes

-- Hormonal Imbalance – If your period is all over the place, it’s a sign something is off with your hormones and your skin may be suffering as a result.
-If you don’t have regular cycles, or your cycles are very symptomatic (i.e. headaches, bloating, cramps, intense cravings, etc.) particularly during the premenstrual phase, then working to balance your hormones is key.
+If your period is all over the place, it’s a sign that something is off with your hormones, and your skin may be suffering as a result.
+If you don’t have regular cycles or your cycles are very symptomatic (e.g., headaches, bloating, cramps, intense cravings, etc.), particularly during the premenstrual phase, then working to balance your hormones becomes key.

-- Gut Inflammation – Even if you don’t have overt gut issues (like frequent diarrhea, gas and bloating), you can still have underlying inflammation in the digestive tract.
-Leaky gut, dysbiosis and inadequate production of stomach acid and pancreatic enzymes can all lead to increased intestinal inflammation, which is a major root cause in acne.
+Even if you don’t have overt gut issues (like frequent diarrhea, gas, and bloating), you can still have underlying inflammation in the digestive tract.
+Leaky gut, dysbiosis, and inadequate production of stomach acid and pancreatic enzymes can all lead to increased intestinal inflammation, a major root cause in acne.

-The five hormones below are major players when it comes to acne.
+The five hormones discussed below are big players when it comes to acne.

-- Progesterone/Testosterone – Too much testosterone increases the production of sebum in the skin which clogs pores and causes acne.
-At the skin level, testosterone gets converted into DHT which is a more aggressive form of testosterone that causes an overdrive of oil production leading to more acne.
-Adequate amounts of progesterone are key because progesterone prevents the conversion of testosterone into DHT; however many women (such as those with estrogen dominance conditions) have low progesterone.
-So, high estrogen, high testosterone and low progesterone creates a perfect storm for acne, which is why acne is so common in women with PCOS.
+Adequate amounts of progesterone are key because progesterone prevents the conversion of testosterone into DHT.
+However, many women (such as those with estrogen-dominance conditions) have low progesterone.
+So, high estrogen, high testosterone, and low progesterone create a perfect storm for acne, which is why acne is so common in women with PCOS [source].

-- Insulin – Insulin is the hormone that gets secreted by the pancreas to shuttle glucose into our cells to be used as fuel.
-A diet full of sugar and starch leads to high insulin levels which catalyzes acne in a variety of ways.
-High insulin will increase inflammation and testosterone, leading to more oil production and thus more breakouts.
+Insulin is the hormone that gets secreted by the pancreas to shuttle glucose into our cells so it can be used as fuel.
+A diet full of sugar and simple starches leads to high insulin levels, which catalyze acne in a variety of ways.

 Possible Causes of Hormonal Acne